abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

-We have this self-referential obsession: comparing ourselves to others, worrying about how we are doing, how others perceive us or how we perceive ourselves in relationship to the past, present and future, and it becomes incredibly convoluted.
+We have this self-referential obsession: comparing ourselves to others, worrying about how we are doing, how others perceive us or how we perceive ourselves in relationship to the past, present, and future, and it becomes incredibly convoluted.
 If we take a good look we can appreciate how much of a burden all of this is.
 I believe this sense of self-obsession has never been as strong as it is now in modern culture.
-Before, most people’s sense of self had to do with relationships—one’s relationship to family, village or tribe.
+Before, most people’s sense of self had to do with relationships—one’s relationship to family, village, or tribe.
 But in modern society everything ends up being about *me*.

 In our practice, we are trying to recognize this perception of self,